-The Board Assurance Framework reflects the principal risks against the achievement of the Trust's strategic objectives, including clinical and non-clinical risk.
+The Board Assurance Framework reflects the principal risks against the achievement of the

+Trust's strategic objectives, including clinical and non-clinical risk.
 These risks are managed through the risk management processes in place in the Trust, with oversight and scrutiny through executive and non-executive chaired boards and committees.
-The risks which were identified on the Board Assurance Framework at the end of the 2020/21 financial year, along with further details on risk management, are contained within the Annual Governance Statement which begins on page 90.
+The risks which were identified on the Board Assurance Framework at the end of the 2020/21 financial year, along with further details on risk management, are contained within the Annual Governance Statement from page XX.